 Water System.
-In April 2014, the City of Broken Arrow began treating raw water at its new Verdigris Water Treatment Plant which replaced the City's existing plant constructed in 1966.
+In April 2014, the City began treating raw water at its new Verdigris Water Treatment Plant which replaced the City's existing plant constructed in 1966.
 The new plant lies along the Verdigris River.
-Prior to its opening, the Oklahoma Ordnance Works Authority (OOWA) provided the City a majority of all of its water needs through a 36-inch water transmission line from the OOWA near Pryor, Oklahoma, a distance of twenty-one miles.
+Prior to its opening, the Oklahoma Ordnance Works Authority (OOWA) provided the City all of its water needs through a 36-inch water transmission line from the OOWA near Pryor, Oklahoma, a distance of about twenty-one miles.
 The new \$60 million plant is the largest membrane water treatment facility in Oklahoma and one of the largest in the United States.
-The new plant will provide up to 20 million gallons a day (MGD) of water, with the option to expand to 40 MGD as the City's population grows.
+The new plant provides up to 20 million gallons a day (MGD) of treated water, with the option to expand to 40 MGD as the City's population grows.
 During warmer weather, the plant has a 28 MGD rated capacity.
-The City of Broken Arrow serves approximately 37,300 customers and averages about 12.8 million gallons of water a day and peaks around 27 MGD during the summer months.
+The City serves approximately 37,500 customers and averages about 12.8 million gallons of water a day and peaks around 27 MGD during the summer months.
 In addition, the City has two supplemental connections with the Tulsa Metropolitan Utility Authority which have the ability to take about eight (8) million gallons of water from the Tulsa Metropolitan Utility Authority.
-Currently, there are approximately 650 miles of water system mains in the City of Broken Arrow.
+Currently, there are approximately 700 miles of water system mains in the City.

 Sewer System.
 The sewer system of the City consists of approximately 720 miles of collection lines in the Haikey Creek, Adams Creek, Broken Arrow Creek, Elm Creek, Aspen Creek and White Church Creek watersheds.
 The Lynn Lane Sewage Treatment Plant is located on Broken Arrow Creek and treats effluent in the Broken Arrow Creek, Adams Creek, Elm Creek, Aspen Creek and White Church Creek watersheds.
-This plant was constructed originally in 1970.
-In 1972, the City of Broken Arrow and the City of Tulsa jointly constructed the Haikey Creek Sewage Treatment Plant that treats effluent from the Haikey Creek watershed.
-Approximately 35,300 customers are served by the City's sewer system.
+The Lynn Lane Plant was constructed originally in 1970.
+In 1972, the City and the City of Tulsa jointly constructed the Haikey Creek Sewage Treatment Plant that treats effluent from the Haikey Creek watershed.
+Approximately 35,600 customers are served by the City's sewer system.

 Solid Waste System.
 The City collects solid waste from residential customers twice per week.
-The City currently serves approximately 34,300 customers on its solid waste system.
+The City currently serves approximately 34,600 customers on its solid waste system.

 Other Utilities.
-Electrical power is supplied by AEP/PSO, natural gas by Oklahoma Natural Gas Company, and telephone service by Windstream Communications.
+Electrical power is supplied by AEP/PSO, natural gas by Oklahoma Natural Gas Company, and telephone service by Windstream Communications and Cox Communications